verdi327/parallel_test_tutorial/README.md

 **One thought**

-One approach using `thor` would be to create multiple `env.rb` files where each contains the setup that we want.
+One approach using `thor` would be to create multiple `env.rb` files where each contains its own `env.rb` file that we want.
 Inside of our rake task we would just copy the file over and set it as our `env.rb` file.
 However, this feels too bloated for me.
 As a project grows you can have anywhere from 10-20 different configs which only have a few lines changed in each file - non very DRY.
 In addition, you have to do some hackery by appending non `.rb` file extensions so that `cucumber` doesn't load them at runtime (if you place them within the `features` directory).

 **A Better Solution**